Ultraviolet (EP): Composition

 Adam Young wrote and produced the EP entirely by himself.
 According to Young, the EP is a "deeper venture into EDM" and has a more "edgier sound to Owl City than experienced before."

 Critical reception

 Ultraviolet was generally met with positive reviews.
 Fred Thomas of AllMusic stated, "Ultraviolets high point was first song and subsequent single 'Beautiful Times', a bounding pop track marked by soaring string arrangements from guest violinist Lindsey Stirling."
 Marcus Floyd of Renowned for Sound remarked, "There are definitely some different sounds being experimented here with Ultraviolet, standing out from the light hearted pop previously tapped into by Owl City."
+Scott Fryberger of Jesus Freak Hideout called the EP "a breath of fresh air" and compared the record to Owl City's third studio album, All Things Bright and Beautiful.